esfendler/Personal-Website/README.md

+emilyfendler.com

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The source code for emilyfendler.com, bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and hosted on Heroku.
+ .

 ## Available Scripts